So, you’re saving for an upcoming expense. Maybe it’s a home down payment, a new car, a vacation, or a wedding.

 The only way to avoid tax on this interest income is to place the money in a tax-sheltered account, like a TFSA (Roth IRA in the US).

 You can read more about the TFSA in this post on How The TFSA Works.
+In addition, I specifically write about short-term savings in the TFSA in this post.

 Thanks for reading.
 The action of setting short-term savings goals with sinking funds improves planning habits and keeps you out of debt.
 These are key to building wealth and limiting financial stress.